alexp03674/alexp03674.github.io/docs/index.md

 When starting in CAS, the game prompts you to pick to **Create a Story** or **Start from Scratch.**

-**Creating a story** expedites the creation process by asking questions and assigning your sim traits, aspirations, and an appearance.
-If you’re unhappy with the outcome, **everything is changeable**.
+**Create a Story** expedites the creation process by asking questions and assigning your sim traits, aspirations, and an appearance.
+If you’re unhappy with the outcome, _everything is changeable_.
 Saying, “No Thanks” to the story will drop you into customization.
 You can also download other players’ sims from [the gallery](https://sims.fandom.com/wiki/The_Sims_4_Gallery).

 ![The Create a Sim main screen, showing a sim against a blue background](https://hackmd.io/_uploads/SkvQElPJbx.png)